manuelmaeritz/LDFrienT/documentation/LG2dAOHighl.rst

     The average density of the polymer species in x-direction

 _v_ext_c(self) : `np.array`, read-only
-    """The external potential acting on the colloids
+    The external potential acting on the colloids

 _v_ext_pc1(self) : `np.array`, read-only
     The external potential acting on the polymer clusters in x-direction.

 _v_ext_pc2(self) : `np.array`, read-only
-    """The external potential acting on the polymer clusters in y-direction.
+    The external potential acting on the polymer clusters in y-direction.

 _r_c(self) : `numpy.ndarray`, read-only